HeRAMS-WHO/herams-i18n/docs/index.rst

 Manage Workspaces
 -----------------
-Managing the list of available workspaces is key component of the *Project Admin's* role.
-In addition to being able to create, edit or delete workspaces, managing workspaces also includes assigning *Workspace Owners* and granting them appropriate permissions.
+Managing the list of available workspaces is key component of the *Project admin's* role.
+In addition to being able to create, edit or delete workspaces, managing workspaces also includes assigning *Workspace owners* and granting them appropriate permissions.

 Create a Workspace
 ~~~~~~~~~~~~~~~~~~~~~~